ruodingt/cald/README.md

 ## Review session

 We run an interactive peer-review session to understand your solution.
-In this session we'll ask you to explain the problem, run a demo, and disuss your approach.
+In this session we'll ask you to explain the problem, run a demo, and discuss your approach.

 We might ask a followup question or two, for example:
 - How would you productionise your solution for environment `X`?